GeorgescuEduard/Resource-Manager/README.md

 spring.datasource.username=Eduard
 spring.datasource.password=
 ```
-In order to run application using Maven you must create a tomcat server using Spring Tool Suit and launching the mail class BankApplication.java.
+In order to run application using Maven you must create a tomcat server using Spring Tool Suit and launch the main class BankApplication.java.
+Next you can access the following link using any browser: [http://localhost:8000/todo/](http://localhost:8080/)